bdai09/Vue---React-BridgeMap/README.md

    include the Leaflet JS file

-   create an element in your page to hold the map
+   create an element in your page to hold the map ---simple-map.js ---create class for users to draw map

-   write some code using the Leaflet API to draw a map
+   write some code using the Leaflet API to draw a map---LeafletMap.vue

-   simple-map.js ---create class for users to draw map

-   LeafletMap.vue
+   use LeafletMap.vue in Bridge